tezos/tezos/src/proto/alpha/docs/language.md

         :: lambda (pair 'a 'b) 'b : list 'a : 'b : 'S -> 'b : 'S

+   * `SIZE`:
+     Get the number of elements in the list.

+        :: list 'elt : 'S -> nat : 'S

 VI - Domain specific data types
 -------------------------------